helenbeatriz/Cookingacademy-P1/README.md

 - User reviews and map on first page.

 ## Testing

+I tested the website on different sreen sizes and devices to ensure responsiveness.
+I tested on Large screen, laptop, iPad Mini, iPhone X, iPhone8, Xiaomi 9, and iPhone SE.

 - My website was taking very long time to load so I had to convert and compress all my photos in order to make it work.
 - I wasn't able to align my gallery pictures so I learnt how to use display boxes and made it work on mobiles as well.
 - While creating and website and deploying I found out I Needesd to remove the "/" from my links cause it was causing an error while trying to open images through absolute paths.
+- I had to resize all the images in order to achieve better responsiveness.
+- To achieve the required colour contrast, I used the tool Colour Contrast Checker.

 ### Validator Testing